JustRedTTG/PGE_Docs/docs/source/sprites.rst

 .. code-block:: python

-    sprite.make(imagef, size, position, rotation)
+    sprite.make(imagef, size, position, rotation=0, layer=0)

 Now let's go over everything:

-* imagef - this is the image file, aka the sprite file
+* imagef - this is the image file(s), aka the sprite file
 * size - the sprite size in pixels, aka the image size
 * position - the center position of the sprite
 * rotation - the rotation of the sprite, this is automatically set to 0, so you don't have to set it, unless you want the image to start off rotated
+* layer - the layer the sprite is rendered on

 Variables
 ---------

 Great, now the variables of a sprite:

-* image - the loaded image object
+* image - the loaded image(s) object
 * rotation - the rotation value
 * position - the center position value or (x,y)
 * rect - aka size
 * size - the size multiplier of the sprite, this is one by default
 * new - the updated image aka the current sprite with all its values loaded on
-* refresh - this is a variable for the user to use, to keep track of wheather a sprite should be updated, this variable is only in place to save time, it's set to True by default
+* refresh - this is a variable for the user to use, to keep track of whether a sprite should be updated, this variable is only in place to save time, it's set to True by default

 Init
 ----

-There's something very important to keep in mind, when you edit a sprite's variable, that really all your doing, is editing variables, to make pygame use these valiables and make the new image we do:
+There's something very important to keep in mind, when you edit a sprite's variable, that really all your doing, is editing variables, to make pygame use these variables and make the new image we do:

 .. code-block:: python

     spriteOBJ.init(spriteOBJ)

-If you don't want to init the entire sprite that's fine, there's an init for everything seperately!
+If you don't want to init the entire sprite that's fine, there's an init for everything separately!

 .. code-block:: python